Progressive Dems fire back at Obama after he criticizes 'Defund the police' movement

 In the weeks since the election, Democrats have traded blame over who's ultimately responsible for the lackluster showing, in which the party lost a number of freshmen representatives who won during the 2018 midterm election, partly by reaching into districts that Trump had won in 2016.

-Moderates have pointed fingers at their colleagues who embraced the "defund the police movement" and for not pushing back harder against socialism.
+Moderates have pointed fingers at their colleagues who embraced the "defund the police" movement and for not pushing back harder against socialism.

 BIDEN SEC.
 OF STATE PICK ADMITTED OBAMA ADMINISTRATION 'FAILED' IN SYRIA

-“I think the ability, using terms like ‘defund the police’ have led to Democratic losses in this last year,” Sen. Mark Warner, D-Va., said during a WAMU interview.
+“I think the ability, using terms like ‘defund the police,’ have led to Democratic losses in this last year,” Sen. Mark Warner, D-Va., said during a WAMU interview.

 Rep. Jim Clyburn, the House majority whip and the highest-ranking Black lawmaker in Congress, said the slogan had the potential to lose public support for Black Lives Matter and other movements on the left.

-“I came out very publicly and very forcibly against sloganeering,” Clyburn said during an interview on CNN’s "State of the Union."
-He compared it to the "burn baby burn" slogan that became popular during the 1965 Watts riots in Los Angeles, and which Clyburn said cost support for the Student Nonviolence Coordination Committee.
+“I came out very publicly and very forcibly against sloganeering,” Clyburn, D-S.C., said during an interview on CNN’s "State of the Union."
+He compared it to the "burn, baby, burn" slogan that became popular during the 1965 Watts riots in Los Angeles, and which Clyburn said cost support for the Student Nonviolent Coordinating Committee.

 "We can't pick up these things just because it makes a good headline, it sometimes destroys headway," he said.
 "We need to work on what makes headway rather than what makes headlines."